kevinevans1/90DaysOfDevOps/2024/day71.md

 ```
 az aks get-credentials --resource-group myResourceGroup --name myAKSCluster
 ```
 Validate the connection to your cluster using the kubectl get command.
 This command will output a list of the cluster nodes.
-Verifying that we successfuly deployed and connected to our AKS cluster.
+Verifying that we successfully deployed and connected to our AKS cluster.

 #### Azure CLI
 ```